 Here are some examples to stimulate activity ideas for you and your strengths:

 For example, don't join the Board of an Association that’s known for NOT getting things done, if one of your strengths is getting things done!
 (I did this.
 The Board’s lack of action and focus drove me crazy!
 This volunteer choice was not a match for my strengths.)
 If you wanna be happy - be sure to find a match for YOU!

 You'll know you're on the right track when you have MORE energy, and you are NOT feeling more stress while doing this activity.

-As I mentioned on Page 1, most people in our society are mostly focused on weakness.
-There's just a smattering of encouragement and full understanding about the value of your focus on strengths.
-If you wanna be happy, and to use your strengths more, use these Mantra Statements to ingrain your habit of using and appreciating your strengths.
+Most of us are not encouraged every day about the value of our strengths.
+Use these Mantra Statements to ingrain your habit of using and appreciating your strengths.
 And over time you'll reap the benefits of your strength focus.

 "I create more energy and motivation for myself when I

-consciously use my strengths and interests.
+use my strengths and interests.
 These are my talents and gift(s) to the world!"

 "I embrace my preferences.
 I focus on them and use them as often as I can."

 120 Stress Management Strategies and Daily Tips for Professionals will help you strengthen the personal-side of your professional life!